-Mariana Iranzi is a professional bassist, composer, teacher and mom based in New York City.
-Originally from Buenos Aires (Argentina), she took her first steps into the world of music by the influence of her Great Grandfather Julio De Caro, a worldy recognized Tango composer who gave her one of his precious pianos as a gift.
+Mariana Iranzi is a professional bassist, composer, educator and performer based in New York City.
+Originally from Buenos Aires, Argentina, she took her first steps into the world of music by the influence of her Great Grandfather Julio De Caro, a worldly recognized Tango composer, who gave her one of his precious pianos as a gift.

-Mariana graduated from Berklee College of Music in 2005, where she was honored with a best achievement scholarship and a Bachelor's Degree in professional music (education & performance).
-The songwriter has been actively involved for the past 10 years in multiple professional projects asides her own, often collaborating with outstanding musicians and audio engineers from a variety of styles ranging from Rock, Folk and Jazz to Reggae, Blues and Latin rhythms, many of which have participated in the recording sessions for all of her albums.
+Mariana graduated from Berklee College of Music in 2005, where she was honored with a best achievement scholarship and a Bachelor's Degree in Professional Music, the perfect blend between Education & Performance.
+She has been actively involved in multiple professional projects for the past 20+ years, often collaborating with outstanding musicians and audio engineers from a variety of styles ranging from Rock, Folk and Jazz to Reggae, Blues and Latin rhythms, many of which have participated in the recording sessions for all of her albums.

-Mariana and her daughter Manuela at a Spanish music class in Harlem, NY
+Mariana and Manuela at a Spanish music class in Harlem, NY a while back...